She is Me - soul encounter & mythopoetic identity

 My main suggestion has five important aspects: spend extended time in soulitude, in nature, attune to your deepest longing, explore soul-based practice and develop your ways of knowing.
 Soulitude here refers to moving yourself away from human company but welcoming in nature’s wild beings.
 Nature reminds us of the present-centred, conversation that we can have with our wildest self and with nature wilderness all around us.
 This nature-based soulitude could be a soul quest, as I describe below, or at least a day in nature.
 Longing is a powerful portal to soul.
 Connect with your full-bodied, wholehearted experience of longing for a deeper life, in whatever way this longing has meaning for you.
 Then alchemise your longing, and whatever is emergent, with soul-based practices, attuned carefully to your individual path.
 Develop all your wild ways of knowing - your deep imagination, full embodiment, intuition, deep awareness, full emotional expression and so on - to uncover the underneath of whatever is emergent.
 Trust what is emergent.
 When we trust whatever is emergent in our path, whether it is painful or joyous, then the next step is revealed.
 Soul only shows us the next step and, as always, the next step is right where we are, not where we want to be.
 You may need guidance from a soul guide who can help you stay on the wild track of soul.

 How do you know if a soul encounter is a soul encounter and not some other creative, cathartic, shadow or mystical experience?
 To summarise some of Bill Plotkin’s ideas (2), a soul encounter: sinks the roots of ego more deeply into soul; reveals something about your unique essence, expressed symbolically; is profoundly moving; is mysterious or numinous; shakes the foundations of your world; is experienced during non-ordinary states, such as trance, fasting, a dream, a waking vision and so on; evokes a second wave of profound emotion such as hope, gratitude, joy, grief or fear; evokes in you a desire to embody this in your life, alongside fear; shows you how to serve a whole community, not just yourself; resonates with other numinous events and gives meaning to your past and to your life going forward and is confirmed by your joy in living it and confirmed by the way it serves the world.
 You will see many of these points reflected in the soul encounter description below.
+In essence, “ an experience of soul encounter allows us to see the thread of meaning that runs through our life like an underground stream.”
+(3)

 This mythopoetic identity is not created with the thinking mind.
 It is received through the grace of soul encounter.
 It might be received in one sudden revelatory encounter, or pieced together gradually over months or years, by weaving symbols and insights from several soul encounters.
 You might notice the emerging of mythopoetic identity in the soul encounter below, reflected in the exclamation, “She is Me!”

-It is my deepest heart-song to help others know their personal myth, their unique gifts for the world, and the love that lies in their own heart and soul.
+It is my deepest heartsong to help others know their personal myth, their unique gifts for the world, and the love that lies in their own heart and soul.
 To inspire your pilgrimage of soul discovery, I share below an excerpt about my own solo soul quest, undertaken during Covid lockdowns in Melbourne in 2021.
 I was 52 years old when I met my wild and true self.
 It is never too late - and midlife can be a ripe time for soul encounter!

 Meeting her has set off a metamorphosis, as slowly I come to understand how to live as Her.
 She has become the mythopoetic identity that my life revolves around.
 Drawing, writing and becoming her has been a slow process over three years, so far.
 She is both a mythical and poetic expression of my soul-self yet also real, true and lived in this breathing world.
 Meeting Her has given me my myth - and much work to do in this turmoiled and precious world.
 She has given me the courage and boldness to serve a revolutionary Love that the world desperately needs.
 She is Me.
 I am Love’s apprentice.